 I ate my meal, topped it off with a shot of single malt scotch and reclined in the massage chair until they called my flight.

 This was my routine.
-Once every six or seven weeks I’d kiss my wife and children goodbye for twelve days and jump on a twelve-hour overnight flight from Israel to the somewhere in North America.
+Once every six or seven weeks I’d jump on a twelve-hour overnight flight from Israel to the somewhere in North America.

 I loved my job.
 I was meeting inspiring and successful people, raising money for an exciting project that was making a real difference, and working for an organization that was deeply aligned with my values.

 And just when I thought it couldn’t get any better, one day, it all came crashing down.

 They let me go.
 I was crushed.

 I identified so deeply with my mission in that job that when I finally got the news, it put me in a tailspin for several weeks and, at the time, it felt like I’d never recover.